BRUTALISM/Brutalist/README.md

 * the uppercase `N` is hideously wide (once you see it, you can not unsee it)
 * punctuation is unnecessarily exaggerated
-* there are [many weird tweaks](http://leancrew.com/all-this/2009/10/the-compleat-menlovera-sans-comparison/) done to it (relative to DejaVu) to make it render better on ancient Mac OS versions with low-DPI monitors, which disqualifies it immediately (see point #1 in "Motivation" above)
+* there are [many weird tweaks](http://leancrew.com/all-this/2009/10/the-compleat-menlovera-sans-comparison/) done to it (relative to its parent Bitstream Vera Sans Mono) to make it render better on ancient Mac OS versions with low-DPI monitors, which disqualifies it immediately (see point #1 in "Motivation" above)

 ### Why not DejaVu Sans Mono?